 Importing Files Into Legacy

-Technical Support, Millennia Corp.
+by Jim Terry, Technical Support, Millennia Corp.

 Before importing any kind of file (GEDCOM, etc.), it is strongly advised that you back up your family file before hand.
 It is also strongly advised that you import the file into a temporary family file first, then check the records in order to clean up any problems.
 If you mess up the import, immediately select Undo Import of [Date and Time] and try importing again with a different option selected, or delete the temporary family file are retry choosing different options.
 When satisfied with the result, then split the Family View and use the drag and drop method to copy just the individuals, families or lines you want to add to your primary family file.
 (Click HERE to find out how to split your Family View between two different family files.)